translate/pootle/docs/evernote_changelog.rst

   + The editor search box is now displayed in the action links section, keeping its positioning consistent with the overview page. (`#83`_)

-  + A new action link in the editor, *"Go back to overview"*, allows users to go back to the same place they entered translation mode from.
+  + A new action link in the editor, *Go back to overview*, allows users to go back to the same place they entered translation mode from.
     (`#77`_)